nashirj/nashirj/README.md

 ### Hi there 👋

-- ⚡ I’m currently:
+- ⚡ I’m currently working:
-  - enjoying the gap between graduating from [UCF](https://www.ucf.edu/) and starting full-time work as a SWE at [Google](https://github.com/google) in NYC
+  - as a SWE in NYC
-  - working on building an [automatic chessboard with a custom chess AI](https://github.com/ucfai/knightros-gambit)

 - 🔨 My past work experience includes internships at:
   - [@google](https://github.com/google), where I worked on image/video search and backend Maps